 She looked at him suspiciously.
 “Who will you be with?”
-She, James, and Roxanne might be discriminating about their company, but Albus really took all of the interhouse cooperation stuff to heart.
-You could never tell what kind of people he’d be working with.
+She, James, and Roxanne might be discriminating about their company, but you could never tell what kind of people Albus would be working with.

 That meant Slytherins.
-She looked at him, exasperated.
 “See, this is why I ask.”

-“Your mother would be very disappointed in you,” he told her.
+“Your mother would be very disappointed in you.”
 The expression on his face said that her mother was not the only one.

 She groaned.
 She hated it when he tried to guilt her.
 It usually worked.
 “Just tell me who.”

 She sighed and went back down the steps to the common room.
-James and Roxanne were sitting near the fire; when she came downstairs, they hailed her, and she collapsed into one of the armchairs.
+James and Roxanne were sitting near the fire; when they saw her, they waved her over, and she collapsed into one of the armchairs.

 “Albus off with his other friends?”
 James asked.

 Rose wrinkled her nose as she tried to braid her wet hair.
-It wasn’t working very well; she could never understand how girls like Marion could just reach back and do it so easily.
+It wasn’t working very well; she would forever be envious of Roxanne, who - when she wasn’t wearing her hair in dozens of small braids, anyway - could always manage to reach back and braid her kinky curls neatly and quickly.
 “Yeah… I just don’t get it.
 I feel bad, but I just don’t get it.”

 Roxanne watched her struggle for a minute and then rolled her eyes.
 “Come here,” she said, patting the couch.
 James scooted over to give her room, and Rose said down with her back to Roxanne, who took hold of her hair and began to separate it into three parts.

 “I guess he’s just a better person than some of us,” Roxanne said as she began to twist the parts together.
-James made a face, and she added, “Oh, come on, James, you know it’s true.
-Albus is probably the nicest little Weasley cousin to attend this school.”
-James gave a half-hearted shrug of acknowledgment, and she wound a hair tie around the end of what, knowing Roxanne, was probably a perfect braid.
+James made a face, and she added, “Oh, come on, James, you know it’s true.”
+She wound a hair tie around the end of what was probably a perfect braid.
 “Feel okay?”
-Rose nodded.
+Rose shook her head experimentally and nodded.
 “You’re done, then.”

-Rose sighed.
-Despite her cousins' support, the guilt was becoming overwhelming.
-“I should probably go meet him, anyway.
+Rose fell back into the couch.
+The guilt was becoming overwhelming.
+“I should probably go meet him.
 He looked really hurt at dinner when I basically blew him off.”

-James sighed.
-His distaste for Slytherin was clearly warring his brotherly instincts.
+James sighed, his distaste for Slytherins warring with brotherly instincts.
 “Maybe you’d better, then.
 Who’s he with, do you know?”